-16.3.3 Tamper Evident Seals, No Scheduled Maintenance
+3.3 Tamper Evident Seals.
+No Scheduled Maintenance

-The sealed, tamper-resistant metal box housing the NetFortress® 10 electronic and mechanical hardware is neither intended to be, or allowed to be opened by the user.
+The sealed metal box housing the NetFortress® VPN electronic and mechanical hardware is neither intended to be, nor allowed to be opened by the user.
 The module neither requires nor permits scheduled maintenance.
-The seal consists of a minimum of four, numbered, tamper-evident labels that leave detectable traces on the surfaces of the affected module.
+The seal consists of a minimum of five, numbered tamper-evident labels that leave detectable traces on the surfaces of the affected module.
+Two of these labels are placed over the tamper-resistant security screws.
 Removing the traces takes a minimum of two hours.
 Both FTI and the customer inventory the number on each label.